agsb/milliForth-RiscV/README.md

 No Terminal Input Buffer, just an token-to-hash ascii parser.

-Only use a IMMEDIATE flag, at MSBit (31) of hash, also is NaN.
+Only use a IMMEDIATE flag, at MSBit (31) of hash, also is NaN, used for errors.

 There are a file with more core words in native code to use.